Charles Pierre Claret de Fleurieu: French Revolution

 The king made him Ministre de la Marine et des Colonies on 26 October 1790.
 He and the king wanted to separate the naval and colonial ministries, but the Assemblée nationale thought otherwise, and he resigned on 15 April 1791.
 Later that year he was made guardian of the Dauphin, later Louis XVII.
 He remained in the Tuileries on 10 August 1792, in support of Louis XVI right up until the critical point, but fortunately for him the revolutionaries did not discover this.
 In the midst of the Reign of Terror, in September 1793, Charles Pierre was arrested due to a letter of recommendation Louis XVI had sent to the Assemblée nationale, published in the Universal Monitor on 17 April 1791, in which he first demanded Charles' nomination as the Dauphin's governor.

 He remained imprisoned with his wife in the Madelonnettes for 14 months; they were finally released to find their homes, furniture, lands and resources dispersed and destroyed.
-A letter to the section des piques in the prison. discovered in Robespierre's house. speaks of a first arrest, which may suggest Charles was arrested several times and transferred from prison to prison.
+A letter to the section des piques in the prison, discovered in the house of Maximilien Robespierre, speaks of a first arrest, which may suggest Charles was arrested several times and transferred from prison to prison.
 After the fall of Robespierre he was made a member of the Bureau des longitudes and of the Institut after M. de Bougainville's resignation in 1795.
 In 1797 (year V) he was elected deputy for the Seine in the Council of Ancients under the name Claret-Fleurieu.
 He remained so until the coup d'état of 18 Fructidor when he was excluded from the council.
 He was elected a member of the Conseil d'État on 24 December 1799.

 First French Empire

 On 30 September 1800, as Minister Plenipotentiary, he signed a treaty of friendship and commerce between France and the United States at Morfontaine, alongside Joseph Bonaparte.
 A member of the Council of State in 1800, he presided over its naval section and was interim Minister of the Navy several times during 1803 and 1804.
 He was named Quartermaster General of the emperor Napoleon's household and of the Imperial civil list on 10 July 1804.

-On 24 July 1805 he was elected a member of the Sénat conservateur and made a Grand Officer of the Legion of Honor.
+On 24 July 1805, he was elected a member of the Sénat conservateur and made a Grand Officer of the Legion of Honor.
 On 1 August 1805, he was made Governor of the Tuileries and the Louvre, taking the oath before the Emperor on 8 September that year.
-On 2 February 1806 he was elected one of the seven senators who composed the Council of Administration within the Senate for that year.
+On 2 February 1806, he was elected one of the seven senators who composed the Council of Administration within the Senate for that year.
 In 1808 he was made Councilor of State for life and an Imperial Count.
 On 7 September of that same year, Napoleon put him in charge of the investigation into the French defeat at the Battle of Trafalgar.